mlswg/mls-protocol/draft-ietf-mls-protocol.md

     uint64 not_after;
 } Lifetime;

-// See IANA registry for registered values uint16 ExtensionType;
+// See the "MLS Extension Types" IANA registry for values uint16 ExtensionType;

 struct {